 Welcome to the website of the Centre for Exoplanets and Habitability (CEH) at the University of Warwick.
 The CEH is a cross-disciplinary research centre that draws upon expertise from departments across the university.
 It is a collaborative project which works with both the sciences and arts in order to consider life beyond, and on, this planet.
-Please explore our webpages, and feel free to contact us if you would like to get involved, or if you have ideas about aspects of habitability that you would like to share.
+We are a newly formed University Research Centre looking for funding to develop our research goals.
+Please explore our webpages, and feel free to contact us if you would like to get involved.

 As of the 28th of June 2017, the Centre for Exoplanets and Habitability has been established as a University of Warwick Research Centre.
 Thank you to all members of the CEH who have contributed to our work so far, and who helped to make this a reality.

 Data from NASA's Cassini satellite has shown that Saturn's moon Enceladus harbours a sub-surface, salty ocean.
 After multiple flybys of Saturn's moon Enceladus, including one that passed through the plume of material being ejected from the moon, the various instruments on Cassini have given NASA enough information to confidently claim the existence of this ocean, and to speculate that there may even be hydothermal vents on the ocean's floor.

 Dr Tiago de Luca, an assistant professor in Film Studies here at Warwick, is organising a meeting to explore the possibility of setting up a new research group to visualise the ends of the world.
 The meeting will aim to gather together scholars and postgraduate students from a wide range of disciplines with a view to exploring new approaches and methods regarding the Anthropocene.
 Given its pressing topicality, the theme is likely to be of interest to a range of disciplines, including: film, television and media studies; social sciences; politics; geography; geology; environmental studies; cultural policy; and many others.
 The meeting will take the form of an informal discussion over lunch led by the PI.